-The 2021 northern California base model for copper rockfish represents U.S. waters between 34°27' N. lat. and the California-Oregon border 42°00' N. lat..
-Federal management of the minor near rockfish, which includes copper rockfish, is based on areas north and south of 40°10' N. lat., near Cape Mendocino.
+The 2021 northern California base model for copper rockfish represents U.S. waters between $34^{\circ}27'$ N. lat. and the California-Oregon border $42^{\circ}00'$ N. lat..
+Federal management of the minor near rockfish, which includes copper rockfish, is based on areas north and south of $40^{\circ}10'$ N. lat., near Cape Mendocino.
 Therefore, yield estimates from the northern California base model must be divided between the northern and southern management areas in order to determine the contribution of copper rockfish to the minor nearshore rockfish overfishing limit (OFL).

-Allocation of the OFL could, ideally, be based on a fishery-independent survey of abundance, 3000 but lacking that information several alternatives exist.
-Previous allocations have used catch 3001 as a proxy for abundance when no other information was available (Dick2010?; Dick2011?).
-3002 Recent advances in habitat mapping allow us to estimate the relative amount of rocky 3003 substrate habitat within state waters (0-3 nm) in each area, e.g., the California Seafloor 3004 Mapping Project.
-If we assumed that average density of copper rockfish is constant over the 3005 assessed area, the fraction of copper rockfish occurring north of Cape Mendocino would be 3006 equal to the fraction of habitat in the same area: approximately 18% (pers. comm.
-Rebecca 3007 Miller, UCSC).
-However, the assumption of equal density may not be accurate, and no direct 3008 3009 estimates of density are available from a fishery-independent survey with adequate spatial coverage.
-3010
+Allocation of the OFL could, ideally, be based on a fishery-independent survey of abundance, but lacking that information several alternatives exist.
+Previous allocations have used catch as a proxy for abundance when no other information was available.
+Recent advances in habitat mapping allow us to estimate the relative amount of rocky substrate habitat within state waters (0-3 nm) in each area, e.g., the California Seafloor Mapping Project.
+If we assumed that average density of copper rockfish is constant over the assessed area, the fraction of copper rockfish occurring north of Cape Mendocino would be equal to the fraction of habitat in the same area: approximately 18% (pers. comm.
+Rebecca Miller, UCSC).
+However, the assumption of equal density may not be accurate, and no direct estimates of density are available from a fishery-independent survey with adequate spatial coverage.
 The methods described in this appendix were also used in the 2021 assessment of vermilion and sunset rockfish in California north of Point Conception.
 The spatial coverage of the CDFW CRFS dockside interviews is complete across the state and provides information on northern management area.
 We therefore used the private boat (PR1) CPUE data to develop a spatial index (with CPUE assumed proportional to density), and multiplied the area-specific CPUE estimates by the amount of habitat to produce a spatial index of relative abundance.
 Data were filtered using the same methods detailed in the assessment for the CRFS private boat dockside index.
 We limited the data to 2016-2019, removing the most recent years for the same reasons as in index development (COVID-19 and then the sub-bag limit), to create an index that is representative of recent catch rates in each area.
-Sample sizes (number of trips) for the final data set are shown in Table ??.